Summary of the current crisis

 The Darkali Forest Park, home to many protected species and important water catchment areas, is under threat of being bulldozed.

-Nurturing Dialogue & Unity
+Nurturing Dialogue & Maintaining Resilience Under Pressure

 Last but not least, the Auroville community has been meeting regularly not only to discuss but also to engage in shared spiritual practice.
 Events invoking the spirit of Auroville were organised, and silent meditations – for peace and unity – take place regularly.
 Auroville’s most essential asset is its inner journey, and Aurovilians have been nurturing it, both individually and collectively.